Pomors: Religion and worldview

-Historical Pomor worldview
+Traditional Pomor worldview

 As part of the broader category of "cold societies" that are based around the concept of eternal return like the neighboring Sami, Nenets or Komi, the Pomor worldview reflects a complex interaction between ancient piety, shamanism, and ritualistic practices aimed at maintaining homeostasis within their communities, on the substrate of an animism but anti-pagan.
-However, this homeostasis is an active and fluid concept called dynamic constancy and does not represent absolute standstill.
+However, the homeostasis is an active and fluid concept called dynamic constancy and does not represent an absolute standstill.
 The Pomors believed that preserving the static structure of their society was essential for survival in the environment of Pomorye, where the poet-storyteller (starinshchik) as a keeper of "deified memory" played a key role in maintaining this balance through mythopoetic expression.
-These poets, transformed shamans, were considered interpreters of the meaning of life and recreaters of it in the word, thereby controlling it, emphasizing the ability of the people to engage in world-building, for example as a calmer of the sea on boats.
+The poets, who were transformed shamans, were considered interpreters of the meaning of life and recreaters of it in the word.
+They, thereby, controlled the world and emphasized the ability of the people to engage in world-building, such as a calmer of the sea on boats.
 Such sacred information can also be transformed, transmitted and stored in black boxes like crosses, temples or chapels.
 While these structures are dynamic, applied semi-religious law was also codified in rulebooks and similar documents.

 The passage from winter to summer was culturally connected to rebirth and rituals like making a sacrificial vow to the "sea god" Nikola Morsky and celebrating the farewell to sea like a funeral played a key role in the light of these philosophical elements.
 During the main holiday, the conjunction of Old and New Year, the demiurge defeats the bearer of chaos and death each year anew, emphasizing the concept of cyclical time and eternal return.
 The total sacrifice and descend into chaos which leads to the poiesis of a new world is all-encompassing and does not only apply to people, but also gods and beasts.